NPalopoli/IDP_Python/_episodes/05-built-in.md

 ~~~
 {: .error}

-*   The message indicates a problem on first line of the input ("line 1").
+*   The message indicates a problem on the first line of the input ("line 1").
     *   In this case the "ipython-input" section of the file name tells us that
         we are working with input into IPython,
         the Python interpreter used by the Jupyter Notebook.
 *   The `-6-` part of the filename indicates that
     the error occurred in cell 6 of our Notebook.
 *   Next is the problematic line of code,
-    indicating the problem with a `^` pointer.
+    and the position where the problem is identified, indicated by a pointer (`^`) .

 ## <a name='runtime-error'></a> Python reports a runtime error when something goes wrong while a program is executing.

 ~~~
 age = 53
 remaining = 100 - aege  # mis-spelled 'age'
 ~~~
 {: .language-python}
 ~~~